slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I am looking for a lot of people who have an infinite capacity to not know what can't be done."
 -- Henry Ford*

+> *"In looking for people to hire, you look for three qualities: loyalty, intelligence, and energy.
+And if you don’t have the first, the other two will kill you."
+-- Warren Buffett*

+> *"Don’t hire people who hire people to do their jobs."
+-- Sahil Lavingia*

+> *"If you are not embarrassed by how much you charge, you’re probably undercharging."
+-- Casey Brown*

+> *"The next decades will be dominated by the AI-working class alliance, as white-collar work loses value while blue-collar work keeps it."
+-- Pedro Domingos*

+> *"No one works harder than people who work at a small company, there’s nobody to delegate to and nowhere to hide."
+-- anuatluru@x*

+> *"Your company is the sum of the people you recruit, not the ideas you have.
+Talent > Strategy."
+-- leilahormozi@x*

+> *"We don’t pay you to work here, we pay you so you can work here."
+-- nivi@x*

+> *"Mediocre talent seeks to figure out how to network.
+Great talent seeks to figure out how to contribute."
+-- rapahelz@x*

 ### On resumes